FreethoughtJournal.com

 The initial implementation of freethought forums is on the Sunshine Coast, Queensland, Australia, in simple, informal, participatory, and deliberately non-institutional meetings.
 The meetings are private, by invitation only, and limited to adults aged 18 and over, with an ideal group size of 6-8 people (minimum 4, maximum 10).
 They are held no more frequently than fortnightly in various venues such as private homes, restaurants, or public spaces.
 The private nature of the meetings is crucial for avoiding public event classifications that might necessitate public liability insurance.

-Following the prepared talks, there's a 20-minute slot for announcements and activities, allowing attendees to share brief, personally relevant updates on freethought-related initiatives.
+Following the prepared talks, there's a time for announcements and activities, allowing attendees to share brief, personally relevant updates on freethought-related initiatives.
 The meeting proper is followed by optional post-meeting social time.
 Typical meeting durations range from about 1 hour 10 minutes for 4 speakers to 1 hour 50 minutes for 8-10 speakers, excluding the announcement segment at the end.
-The non-institutional nature extends to practicalities such as food: participants are free to bring their own and eat at any time, or buy and eat food during the meeting if it is held at a restaurant or cafe.
+Participants are free to bring their own food and eat at any time, or buy and eat food during the meeting if it is held at a restaurant or cafe.

 Contrasting freethought forums with Sunday Assembly